 These days, you can do everything online.
 Need to do some shopping?
 You’ll probably head to the internet before you head to your local mall.
 Need to pay your bills?
 Forget about envelopes and stamps—just log in to your various accounts, make your payments, and be on your way.
 It's abundantly clear that the internet has made life easier in countless ways, and e-filing your taxes is yet another example of that.

 It is true that you can still file your taxes the "old fashioned" way, filling out the appropriate forms by hand and mailing them in.
-But it is hard to understand why you would go through the trouble when you consider the many benefits of e-file.
+But it is hard to understand why you would go through the trouble when you consider the many benefits of e-filing your return.
 If you are not yet convinced that e-filing is the right option for you, we may be about to change your mind.
 Let’s take a look at five notable benefits of e-filing your federal income tax return.

-1. Ease of Use - Filing taxes has long been considered a complex, head-scratching endeavor.
+Filing taxes has long been considered a complex, head-scratching endeavor.
 Few people think of taxes as being simple and straightforward, but that is exactly what they become when you choose to e-file.
 Thanks to advanced tax software, completing your return is often no more complicated than answering a series of questions.
 As long as you have all of the necessary paperwork on hand—like your W-2 and other forms—the entire process can be completed in a single sitting.

 When you e-file, you won’t have to concern yourself with finding the right box on the right form.
 In fact, you won’t really see the forms at all.
 Instead, you will be walked through the tax-filing process step by step, as if you were working with a tax professional.
 Your only job when completing your electronic tax filing is to answer the questions accurately, honestly, and to the best of your ability.
 As long as you do your job, the software will take care of the rest.

-2. Faster Refunds - No one likes to wait for money.
+No one likes to wait for money.
 While you might not be in any hurry to file your taxes if you expect to owe, there is no reason to wait if you expect to be entitled to a refund.
 By choosing to e-file, you can plan on seeing your refund in your bank account much sooner than if you send in your return through the mail.

 By e-filing income tax returns, you will be able to request the direct deposit of your refund into your bank account.
 So, instead of having to wait for the IRS to cut a check and mail it to your home, you can just watch your bank account to see when the money arrives.
 This will usually shorten the process, allowing you to receive your money sooner than you would have otherwise.
 Whether you are going to spend that money or just put it away in savings, it is always nice to have it sooner rather than later.

-3. Security - If you have been filing your tax returns by traditional mail for many years, you might be hesitant at first to trust the e-filing option.
+If you have been filing your tax returns by traditional mail for many years, you might be hesitant at first to trust the e-filing option.
 After all, there are plenty of stories on the news regarding cybercrime, and you don’t want your sensitive personal information to fall into the wrong hands.

 However, it should be noted that sending your return through the mail is not exactly the most secure option in the world, either.
 While no method is perfectly secure, most would agree that your information—and your money—will be safer if you opt for the e-filing approach.